 The book's ripples continue to spread.
-Even today, ask any group of poly activists what originally got them going, and some are sure to mention
+Even today, ask any group of poly activists what originally got them going, and some are likely to mention

 and/or other books by Heinlein.
 Many others in turn discovered poly because of these people's work and influence, two or three or six times removed.
-If you've been reading this website, you're a couple degrees of separation from Heinlein right here.
 For an early, important, and very typical story of

 -discovery, see footnote 5.

-Other poly folks say the book is... pretty lousy.
+Other poly folks say the book... well... stinks.

 was a surprise break from Heinlein's first 22 years of science fiction.
 Up to then he had written with a very commercial eye for the pulp and juvenile markets and showed practically no trace of what we would call the counterculture.